yychai74/modified-SPICE-score/README.md

 ## Results

-After running `SpiceTest.java` file, a txt file or SPICE score json file would be saved.
+After running `SpiceTest.java`, a txt file or SPICE score json file would be saved.
 We provide the SPICE score json file we used for results in Table 5 of our paper in `results` fold, and you can obtain the exactly same results using these files.
 The test code is available at [here](https://github.com/jmhessel/clipscore/blob/main/flickr8k_example/compute_metrics.py).